-This charging and remissions policy complies with statutory requirements, has regard to the Authority’s policy statements on charging and is reviewed on an annual basis.
-It should be read with reference to the LEA’s Guidance Notes (Section C14).
+This charging and remissions policy complies with statutory requirements and is reviewed on an annual basis.

 Activities without charge